-Withdrawals from a 457 plan would be entered in the TaxAct® program on the Form 1099-R. It is possible the Form 1099-R will have a Code 2 in Box 7.
+Withdrawals from a 457 plan would be entered in the TaxAct® program on Form 1099-R Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc. It is possible Form 1099-R will have a code "2" in Box 7.

 Governmental section 457(b) plan distributions.
 Generally, a distribution from a governmental section 457(b) plan is not subject to the 10% additional tax under section 72(t).
 However, an early distribution from a governmental section 457(b) plan of an amount that is attributable to a rollover from another type of eligible retirement plan or IRA is subject to the additional tax as if the distribution were from a plan described in section 401(a).
 See section 72(t)(9).
 If the distribution consists solely of amounts that are not attributable to such a rollover, enter Code 2 in box 7.
 If the distribution consists solely of amounts attributable to such a rollover, then enter the appropriate code in box 7 as if the distribution were from a plan described in section 401(a).
 If the distribution is made up of amounts from both sources, you must file separate Forms 1099-R for each part of the distribution unless Code 2 would be entered on each form.